ox-it/mobileoxford-sencha/src/lib/sencha2_preview/docs/guides/forms/README.md

 ## Submitting forms

 There are a few ways to submit form data.
 In our example above we have a Model instance that we have updated, giving us the option to use the Model's {@link Ext.data.Model#save save} method to persist the changes back to our server, without using a traditional form submission.
-Alternatively, we can send a normal browser form submit using the {@link Ext.form.Panel#submit submit} method:
+Alternatively, we can send a normal browser form submit using the {@link Ext.form.Panel#method-submit submit} method:

     form.submit({
         url: 'url/to/submit/to',